AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-connect-overview.md

 2. Click on **SQL databases**
 3. Click on the database you want to connect to.
 4. Locate the full server name.

     ![Full server name][1]

 ## Supported drivers and connection strings
 Azure SQL Data Warehouse supports [ADO.NET][ADO.NET], [ODBC][ODBC], [PHP][PHP], and [JDBC][JDBC].
 Click on one of the preceding drivers to find the latest version and documentation.
 To automatically generate the connection string for the driver that you are using from the Azure portal, you can click on the **Show database connection strings** from the preceding example.
 Following are also some examples of what a connection string looks like for each driver.

+> [!NOTE]
-> [AZURE.NOTE] Consider setting the connection timeout to 300 seconds to allow your connection to survive short periods of unavailability.
+> Consider setting the connection timeout to 300 seconds to allow your connection to survive short periods of unavailability.

 ### ADO.NET connection string example